 Work with your tax advisor to map out whether the Sec.
 83(b) election is appropriate for your situation.
 You also might be eligible for a tax break under the TCJA that allows for the deferral of tax on stock-based compensation in certain circumstances.
+Generally, it gives taxpayers the opportunity to match the taxation of restricted stock and stock options with the timing of the sale of the stock.
+It's intended for situations in which there is no ready market for the sale of the stock.

-But it generally will apply only if at least 80% of full-time employees are covered by the stock-based compensation plan.
+The availability of the deferral opportunity is limited, however.
+It generally will apply only if at least 80% of full-time employees are covered by the stock-based compensation plan.